-Dr. Michael Tranfaglia, FRAXA’s co-founder, will be accepting this award at the 5th Annual Global Health Repurposing Awards in Chicago.
-He will also speak that day at the 6th Annual Drug Repositioning, Repurposing and Rescue Conference.
+Dr. Michael Tranfaglia, FRAXA’s co-founder, accepted the award at the 5th Annual Global Health Repurposing Awards in Chicago.
+He also spoke at the companion 6th Annual Drug Repositioning, Repurposing and Rescue Conference.

 Drug Repurposing is Faster, Cheaper, Less Risky than Developing New Medicines

 There are over 7,000 rare diseases worldwide that do not have effective treatments.
 But each year only 10-15 new drug treatments are developed.